JohnLeeroy/BestLife/README.md

 [Download the BestLife apk](https://drive.google.com/open?id=1p6MMasrUmPMDISzOST1lhzkPj22Nd36Q)

 ## Setup
-In the project's local.properties, add in the OpenFDA Api key in the format of apiKey="DARK_SKY_API_KEY"
+In the project's local.properties, add in the OpenFDA Api key in the format of apiKey="OPEN_FDA_KEY"

 ## Screenshots